pdearena/pdearena/docs/research.md

 Following is a list of research papers that have been published using the PDEArena framework.

-If you have used PDEArena in your research, and would like it listed here, please send a pull request to the [PDEArena repository](https://github.com/microsoft/pdearena).
+If you have used PDEArena in your research, and would like it listed here, please add your paper to [this file](https://github.com/microsoft/pdearena/blob/main/docs/research.yml) by sending a pull request to the [PDEArena repository](https://github.com/microsoft/pdearena).

 <!-- Large font: -->